People in Need

 Serbia: Emergency preparedness and response

-Repeat flooding Flood risk is connected to climate change and poor landscape management in most countries, including the Czech Republic.
+Repeat flooding The risk of flooding is directly connected to climate change and poor landscape management in most countries, including the Czech Republic.
 PIN was active in the Czech Republic during the floods of 1997, 2002, 2006, 2009, 2010, and 2013.
 We also published “We Live in a Floodplain” to help in our work to raise awareness of flood risks.Floods in the Czech Republic

 Typhoon Haiyan Typhoon Haiyan, which made landfall in the Philippines in 2013, was one of the most powerful natural disasters ever recorded.
 The typhoon affected approximately 14 million people, destroying homes and paralysing the population, much of which was left homeless and without the possibility of earning their livelihood.
 The consequences can still be felt here, and PIN has been working on strengthening the resilience of the population to natural disasters by helping them grow resilient crops such as cocoa.Emergency preparedness and response